openequella/openequella.github.io/guides/ContributionUserGuide.md

 ### Actions
 The Actions area can display the following operations:
 #### Add to external system
-The Add to external system function is part of the EQUELLA Push to LMS feature.
+The Add to external system function is part of the openEQUELLA Push to LMS feature.

 Selecting this action allows the user to add all or parts of the resource to external connectors that have been configured in the system.
-(Note: The Add to external system link only displays if at least one external connector has been configured in the EQUELLA system.)
+(Note: The Add to external system link only displays if at least one external connector has been configured in the openEQUELLA system.)

-EQUELLA supports Moodle and Blackboard connectors, and more than one may be configured.
+openEQUELLA supports Moodle and Blackboard connectors, and more than one may be configured.
 If there are multiple connectors configured, a drop down box displays, and the user selects from the list.
 If there is only one connector configured, the Add to external system screen displays immediately.

 The Add to external system function allows the addition of a resource to multiple locations within the selected connector.